mrdoob/three.js/threejs/lessons/threejs-responsive.md

 That canvas defaults to 300x150 css pixels in size.

-In the web platform the recommend way to size set the size of something is to use CSS.
+In the web platform the recommended way to set the size of something is to use CSS.

 Let's make the canvas fill the page by adding CSS